Clicky

 From there, you’ll need to become certified if you plan to work as a nurse leader.
 You can do this through a certification program, such as the Clinical Nurse Leader Certification Program offered by the American Association of Colleges of Nursing.
 After completing these steps, you’ll be able to begin working as a nursing leader.

 If you’re leaning toward becoming a nurse leader, we can help.
-American Sentinel College of Nursing and Health Sciences at Post University offers a Master of Science in Nursing with an Organizational Leadership Specialization.
-This online program provides you with a solid education, so you can build the skills required for a nurse leadership position.
+American Sentinel College of Nursing and Health Sciences at Post University offers a Master of Science in Nursing with a Nursing Management and Organizational Leadership Specialization.
+This online MSN management and leadership specialization provides you the opportunity to build the skills required for a nurse leadership position.
 Please contact us today for more information about this program.

 Thank you for reading!
 The views and information provided in this post do not reflect Post University programs and/or outcomes directly.
 If you are interested in learning more about our programs, you can find a complete list of our programs on our website or reach out directly!